 Dr Patricia Bou Franch

-IULMA – Interuniversity Research Institute on Applied Modern Languages
+IULMA – Interuniversity Institute of Applied Modern Languages

 Department of English and German Philology